HIV and cardiovascular disease

 Having a healthy diet can go a long way toward reducing your risk of CVD.

-Studies have found that eating a diet rich in colourful fruit, vegetables, low-fat dairy products and whole grains can significantly reduce high blood pressure and cholesterol in some people.
+Studies have found that eating a diet rich in colourful fruit, vegetables, low-fat dairy products and whole grains can significantly reduce high blood pressure and may reduce cholesterol in some people.
 Oats, beans, peas and apples are rich in soluble fibre that helps to lower cholesterol and blood sugar.
-Other approaches, such as eating a daily handful of nuts with helpful fats (such as almonds, pistachios and walnuts) may be useful as part of an overall plan to help improve your cholesterol levels.
+Other approaches, such as eating a daily handful of tree nuts with helpful fats (such as almonds, pistachios and walnuts) may be useful as part of an overall plan to help improve your cholesterol levels.
 For people at risk for diabetes, changes to your diet may be beneficial.
 Reducing your intake of salt also helps to lower blood pressure.
 It’s not easy to make major changes to your diet, so ask your doctor or nurse for a referral to a registered dietitian who can give you the advice and support you need.
 Some hospitals offer free counselling from registered dieticians while other clinics may charge for such a consultation.

 Bust a move